ec-jrc/re3gistry/sources/Registry-Federation-Tool/documentation/installation-manual.md

 # Register-Federation-Tool

 ## Overview
-The Rgister-Federation-Tool is a reusable open-source solution.
+The Register-Federation-Tool is a reusable open-source solution.
 This manual will cover the installation and configuration of the software

 The requirements to run the software are: